BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 • Oaxaca by Locals has a guided tour of just Monte Alban for a great price of US$30.
 I used this company for my Hierve de Agua tour and really liked them.

-• You can also do this Monte Alban Tour that also included visits to 3 art towns near Oaxaca: (1) town of San Antonio Arrazola to visit some alebrije workshops (wooden sculptures) (2) the town of Santo Tomás Jalieza to see how textiles are made using a backstrap loom (3) the town of San Bartolo Coyotepec to see how the famous black clay pottery is made.
+• You can also do this Monte Alban Tour which includes visits to 3 art towns near Oaxaca: (1) town of San Antonio Arrazola to visit some alebrije workshops (wooden sculptures) (2) the town of Santo Tomás Jalieza to see how textiles are made using a backstrap loom (3) the town of San Bartolo Coyotepec to see how the famous black clay pottery is made.

 Getting to Monte Alban on Your Own